-The great Scottish historian Thomas Carlyle believed that the meaning of history might be best understood as we turn our attentions to the heroes who act boldly and decisively on the stage of the world.
+The great Scottish historian and social critic, Thomas Carlyle, believed that the meaning of history might be best understood as we turn our attentions to the heroes who act boldly and decisively on the stage of the world.
 If Carlyle was even partly right then Western culture could well be considered the tale of two men: Augustine and Aquinas.

 Both men are numbered among the most brilliant and influential writers and thinkers of all time.
 Both men rose from obscurity to launch movements that literally changed the course of whole civilizations.
 Both men transcended their quiet, contemplative, and pious lifestyles to become champions of stunning intellectual and social reform.
 Both men are considered among the greatest of the saints of the church.